sahilpatel1906/software_design_lab/software_design.md

 Inheritance: A child class inherits the attributes and characteristics of a parent class.
 Polymorphism: Refers to overriding and overloading of methods to achieve different functionality.

+## Question 5: What is the strategy pattern?
+How would its implementation differ between a functional and object oriented system?
+A strategy pattern uses different strategies (cases) which can be selected by the delegator.
+In functional, functions would be used to create strategies, where as in object oriented, interfaces, abstractions and classes would be used to implement strategies.

+## Question 6: Imagine your is creating a new online payment system.
+In order to gain maximum market share it can't be tied to a particular sector - it needs to work just as well when ordering a takeaway as when buying a new coat.
+Which design methodology would you suggest following?
+Give some justification for your decision.